Learn About Medicare

-If you already have a Medicare plan and want to keep your doctor with Hill Physicians Medical Group, select one of Medicare plans that works with Hill Physicians during your annual enrollment period.
+If you already have a Medicare plan and want to keep your doctor with Hill Physicians Medical Group, take a look at your coverage choices and select one of Medicare plans that works with Hill Physicians during the Annual Enrollment Period.

 If you already receive benefits from Social Security or the Railroad Retirement Board (RRB), your Medicare Part A coverage will automatically start as soon as you qualify.
 If you aren’t getting Social Security benefits (for example, if you’re still working), you may need to sign yourself up for Part A, even if you are eligible to receive Part A at no cost.